submah/docker-tutorials/docker-images.md

     ```
 **Note: You must ensure the newly-created directory is housed in a location the Docker user can access (with read-write privilege).**

     Once you’ve created that directory, you’re ready to mount a volume inside.
-Let’s say you’re going to deploy a container, based on the official Ubuntu image, that contains a directory called /data.
-To deploy such a container that attaches the internal /data directory to a volume within the host directory ~/container-data, you would issue the command:
+Let’s say you’re going to deploy a container,
+    based on the official Ubuntu image, that contains a directory called /data.
+To deploy such a container that attaches
+    the internal /data directory to a volume within the host directory ~/container-data, you would issue the command

     ```
     docker run -dit -P --name ubuntu-test -v ~/container-data:/data ubuntu